What Changed Everything

 Because execution beats perfection every single time.

-Within the first week, three healthcare professionals reached out asking for consulting help.
-Within the first month, I had my first paying client.
-Within six months, I'd generated my first $25K in revenue.
+Within the first 6-months, I had my first paying client.
+Within the first year, I'd generated my first $25K in revenue.

 The second $25K came faster.
 Much faster.